 - For English, Maths and Science, teachers should ensure all work is dated and includes a Learning Objective.
 Whilst success criteria may not be recorded in books, these should be shared with pupils to all them to scaffold their own learning and to self-assess how successful they have been. - High presentation standards should be adhered to by all pupils so that work is neat, has cursive handwriting and is well set out. - All work should be marked regularly and as quickly as possible after completion to ensure that misconceptions are identified and that the next steps are meaningful and dealt with while the task is still clear in the child's mind.
 Ideally, some marking should be done during lessons as this allows immediate feedback to the pupils.
-This in-the-moment marking is highly effective.
-Yellow highlighters can be used to highlight aspects of their learning that children need to review during this process.
-This can be accompanied by conversations and support from adults. - Marking should refer to the Learning Objectives and should be formative: identifying successes and moving children on in their understanding and knowledge through questioning, example prompts or other strategies. - In writing, teachers should use a pink highlighter to highlight examples which show learning object/success criteria has been achieve and some good examples in the children's work that demonstrate this. - Teachers should use the marking symbols to signpost errors in spelling, punctuation or to provide editing support to pupils.
+This in-the-moment marking is highly effective as it can be accompanied by conversations and support from adults. - Marking should refer to the Learning Objectives and should be formative: identifying successes and moving children on in their understanding and knowledge through questioning, example prompts or other strategies.
+Marking should be diagnostic to support pupils to understand misconceptions or to move learning on. - In writing, teachers should use a pink highlighter to highlight examples which show learning objective/success criteria has been achieved and some good examples in the children's work that demonstrate this. - Teachers should use the marking symbols to signpost errors in spelling, punctuation or to provide editing support to pupils.
 However, these should not be overused.
-In years 6 and year 2, marking symbols should be used sparingly and should not directly 'point' to errors as this does not allow pupils so show that they are able to edit work independently.
+In years 6 and year 2, marking symbols should be used sparingly and should not directly 'point' to errors as this does not allow pupils to show that they are able to edit work independently.
 Instead, more general feedback should be given to pupils. - In subjects other than English, only subject-specific spellings should be corrected. - Pupils should be given 'next steps' which will allow them to move on their learning or to apply new skills in a different context.
-Successful next steps encourage the use of higher order thinking skills or develop mastery. - Next steps should be present regularly in pupils work. - Minimum marking expectations are given in Appendix 2. - Pupils should respond to next steps as soon as possible while the learning is fresh in their minds. - Teachers will review pupils' responses to highlight and address any misconceptions. - In the Foundation Stage pupils will be given next steps as part of observations carried out by Early Years Practitioners.
+Successful next steps encourage the use of higher order thinking skills or develop mastery. - Next steps should be present regularly in pupils work. - Minimum marking expectations are given in Appendix 2. - Pupils should respond to next steps as soon as possible while the learning is fresh in their minds.

+- Teachers will review pupils' responses to highlight and address any misconceptions. - In the Foundation Stage pupils will be given next steps as part of observations carried out by Early Years Practitioners.